4mohdisa/LeaseCalc-extension/README.md

 2. Open Google Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the `out` directory
-5. The LeaseCalc extension icon should now appear in your Chrome toolbar
+5. The LeaseCal extension icon should now appear in your Chrome toolbar

 ![Preview](Screen1.jpg)

 ## Features
-- Quick access to LeaseCalc functionality from any webpage
+- Quick access to LeaseCal functionality from any webpage
-- Integration with the LeaseCalc web application
+- Integration with the LeaseCal web application
 - Streamlined lease calculations
 - Browser toolbar integration
 - Offline capability

 # Contributing
-Contributions to LeaseCalc Chrome Extension are welcome!
+Contributions to LeaseCal Chrome Extension are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 # License
 This project is licensed under the MIT License.